-- 1. Acquire a Data Universal Numbering System (DUNS) number.
+- Acquire a Data Universal Numbering System (DUNS) number.
 In general, the Office of Management and Budget requires that all applicants (other than individuals) for federal funds include a DUNS number in their applications for a new award or a supplement to an existing award.
 A DUNS number is a unique nine-digit sequence recognized as the universal standard for identifying and differentiating entities receiving federal funds.
 The identifier is used for tracking purposes and to validate address and point of contact information for federal assistance applicants, recipients, and subrecipients.
 The DUNS number will be used throughout the grant life cycle.
 Obtaining a DUNS number is a free, one-time activity.
 Call Dun and Bradstreet at 866-705-5711 to obtain a DUNS number or apply online at www.dnb.com.
 A DUNS number is usually received within 1-2 business days. - 2.
 Acquire registration with the System for Award Management (SAM).
 SAM replaces the Central Contractor Registration (CCR) database as the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
 OJP requires all applicants (other than individuals) for federal financial assistance to maintain current registrations in the SAM database.
 Applicants must be registered in SAM to successfully register in Grants.gov.
-(Previously, organizations that had submitted applications via Grants.gov were registered with CCR, as it was a requirement for Grants.gov registration.
-SAM registration replaces CCR as a pre-requisite for Grants.gov registration.)
+(Previously, organizations that had submitted applications via Grants.gov were registered with CCR, as it was a requirement for Grants.gov registration.)
 Applicants must update or renew their SAM registration annually to maintain an active status.